 So you’re a Burning Man virgin?
 Get ready to make dust angels on the playa as soon as you pass the ticket checkers and face the infamous BM greeters.
 “Welcome home!” is their preferred way to say “hello and thank you for waiting in the epicly long line to get in”.
 This will be the first of many bizarre encounters you’ll have throughout the week at (arguably) the most amazing and challenging festival in the world.

-Since this is your first time to Burning Man, you’ll probably be overwhelmed by everything you need to pack.
-We’ve created a detailed packing list that you can find here, but don’t forget these 17 must-have items that will help you to survive your first Burning Man!
+It can be quite overwhelming preparing for Burning Man – especially if this is your first time attending.
+We’ve created a detailed Burning Man packing list, but don’t forget these 17 must-have items that will help you to survive your first Burning Man!

 Okay so most newbies don’t forget these three things but we can’t emphasize enough how important they are not to forget!
 You will not be allowed entrance to Burning Man without your actual, physical ticket so you’ll be really upset with yourself if you leave it sitting on your kitchen counter on your way out the door.